cami-chompers/Forksheet-and-Nanosheet-Simulation/README.md

 - Open LTSpice and navigate to **File > Open**.
 - Load the circuit file `nanosheet_circuit.asc`.
 - Click the **Run** button (running man icon) or press `Alt + R` to simulate.
 - Use the probe tool to click on the output node and visualize waveforms.
+     -⚠️ **Important:** Epilepsy warning as the waveform switches color at a fast speed.
 - Export the simulation data:
   - Right-click on the waveform window → **Export Data** → save as `.txt`.
 - Repeat the above steps for `forksheet_circuit.asc`.